-AAPI Immigrant Justice
+AAPI Immigrant Justice Webinar

 Marginalizing AAPI immigrant experiences (in data, health, domestic violence, immigration enforcement, and narratives) from greater immigration discussions dangerously perpetuates the model minority myth.

 Immigration is a core part of the AAPI story, and AAPI immigration is essential in California’s advocacy landscape.
 However, AAPI immigrant stories are often pushed to the margins, leaving our needs forgotten, untold, and unmet.
 Like all immigrant communities, the AAPI community is diverse and faces many unique challenges, especially in the context of today’s assault on immigration.
-Without attention being brought to each community’s unique needs, generalizations are made which will, intentionally or not, perpetuate stereotypes like the model minority myth.
+Without attention being brought to each community’s unique needs, generalizations are made that will, intentionally or not, perpetuate stereotypes like the model minority myth.
 Allies, advocates, and the public are invited to learn about the AAPI community so that our advocacy can better respond to the diverse needs our immigrant communities face during these tumultuous times.

 Monday: The Lives Behind the Numbers